 I also try to offer a variety of bath and body recipes that are suited to both beginners as well as old pros.
 Everyone starts somewhere after all, and sometimes even an old pro can learn some new tricks.
 As I feel like I’m constantly a student in some ways, I don’t really consider myself a “Pro.”
 But I do have a clear understanding of the basics – which leads me to push what’s accepted or recommended for a recipe or ingredient and use it in a new or different way.
 Sometimes it fails.
 Other times something really awesome comes out of it.
 So never be afraid to experiment, learn and try new things!

 It’s kind of funny how I ended up here.
 Growing up I always wanted to be an artist, a writer and a teacher.
 And now I kind of feel like I’m doing all three!

 Anyhow, I’ve been published in several print publications including Scrap 365 (UK) Magazine, Willow and Sage Magazine, and Handmade Magazine.
-And in addition to making things, I like check out local music, hit farmer’s markets, shop for pottery, go dancing and help my boyfriend, James, with dinner and made from scratch cookies – basically by just being there for conversation and to get a head start on the wine.
-(James owns and runs a game store called Mishap Games in Roanoke, VA.)
+And in addition to making things, I like to check out local music, hit the local farmers market, shop for pottery, and go dancing.
+(I mean, hello?
+Dancing is bomb-tastic!)

 I am also mother to a fabulously stubborn miniature dachshund named Jasper.
 He’s middle aged and can be a bit grumpy at times but he’s aces at cuddling when I need it most.
 He’s also pretty dead set at eating whatever he can get his chompers on and insisting he’s in fact a person and most assuredly not a dog.